columna1/OOPAS/README.md

 - Beatmap difficulty calculator
   -PP calculator (port of [oppai-ng](https://github.com/Francesco149/oppai-ng))
 - Replay reader/parser
-- Play scoring (the star of this repo)
+- Play scoring (the main goal of this project)
   - UR/error metrics (easy)
   - 300s/100s/50s/misses gotten and when
   - slider breaks, what/when and why